 This is a guide to making a very simple procedural texture for Maya.
 As with all procedural textures, the basic texture can be refined and added to.

-Learn how to create global illumination photons when working within Maya 2011.
+In this tutorial, we learn how to work with normal maps within Maya 2011.
 Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the Maya 2011 workflow, you're sure to be well served by this video tutorial.
-For more information, and to get started using GI photons in your own Maya projects, watch this free video guide.
+For more information, including detailed, step-by-step instructions, watch this video guide.

 Maya is the most powerful 3D modeling tool that most people are likely to have access to.
 This video will teach you some basic techniques for creating 3D models in the program by teaching you how to make a chair from scratch.
 It's not a very exciting chair, sure, but you have to start somewhere, and making a chair is a lot easier than making an orc, so get to practicing!